 *Dae Mo Nim is the mother of Hak Ja Han, but Hoon Mo Nim or Hyo-nam Kim is often called Dae Mo Nim because in her body contains the spirit of Soon-ae Hong.

+The Cheongpyeong information is incorrect.
 Soon-ae Hong said she had a younger brother…

 “Three generations of the seven had only one daughter respectively.
 I had a younger brother.
 But he was studying in Japan, and it was not certain whether he would ever come back to his house.”

 Hak Ja Han has a half brother, Wee-il Han:

 Sam Park (another son of Sun Myung Moon) referred to Hak Ja Han and Soon-ae Hong in his July 2014 video “The only criterion [Sun Myung Moon] gave to finding his new bride was that she be a “nobody” and a girl where parental approval was unnecessary.
 As a teenager, Hak Ja Han was smart, hard-working and pretty, but unfortunately for her, she had a mother [Soon-ae Hong] who was both ignorant and unkind.
 In many ways, Hak Ja Han was a victim of circumstance, since she was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the Unification Church, where she ended up working in the kitchen as a maid.
 Since Hak Ja Han’s biological father didn’t claim her as his daughter, parental approval was never an issue.”

 Soon-ae Hong (the mother of Hak Ja Han) spent two years in Chuncheon Prison after Ansu beating a mentally-ill boy to death.

 All the early Korean members know that, and so have never really respected Soon-ae Hong.